-435.09 PURCHASING
+435.09 PURCHASING AND ACCOUNTS PAYABLE OFFICE

 Faculty, Staff and College administrators are encouraged to use College-issued Procurement Cards (p-card) for purchases that are below set thresholds.
-If a purchase will not be made with a p-card, departments are required to submit an approved requisition to the Purchasing Office.
+If a purchase will not be made with a p-card, departments are required to submit an approved requisition to the Purchasing and Accounts Payable Office.
 Use of Office of General Services (OGS) state contracts also is encouraged.
-Departments should consult with Purchasing for purchases of commodities or services that are not on State Contract and may exceed \$20,000.
+Departments should consult with the Purchasing and Accounts Payable Office for purchases of commodities or services that are not on State Contract and may exceed \$20,000.

-For specific information on purchasing of goods or services, please contact the Business Office - Purchasing or refer to the Business Office Purchasing Procedures on file in departmental offices and on the Business Office webpage.
+For specific information on purchasing of goods or services, please contact the Business Office or refer to the Business Office Purchasing Procedures on file in departmental offices and on the Business Office webpage.

 As a New York State agency, College purchasing policies adhere to state and university guidelines and follow generally accepted purchasing practice.
-The Business Office - Purchasing is the office authorized to commit appropriated funds for goods and services and seeks to gain the highest possible value for purchased goods and services.
-All agreements and contracts involving College departments must be reviewed and approved by Purchasing.
+The Business Office - Purchasing and Accounts Payable Office is authorized to commit appropriated funds for goods and services and seeks to gain the highest possible value for purchased goods and services.
+All agreements and contracts involving College departments must be reviewed and approved by the Purchasing and Accounts Payable Office.